pietryszak/fedora-installer/README.md

 ### After installation you can add extra futures:
 * Dropbox

-Just open Dropbox and automatic install configure it fot you
+Just open Dropbox and automatic install configure it for you

 * Polish date and time format in system